CACI Headquarters - Arlington, VA

 Michael A. Daniels (Outside Director) – A recognized leader in the global information solutions and services industry, Mr. Daniels offers significant experience in building and growing profitable organizations.
 This includes serving as chairman of Network Solutions, senior vice president at Science Applications International Corporation (SAIC), and chairman of the Northern Virginia Technology Council, the largest technology council in the U.S.

-Mr. Daniels currently serves on the Board of Directors of the Northern Virginia Technology Council (past chairman), the Logistics Management Institute (chairman), Invincea (chairman), Mercury Systems, Inc., and Blackberry.
-He has also served with the Defense Advanced Research Projects Agency, as a senior White House advisor on international technology, and as a senior advisor to the National Security Council.
+Mr. Daniels currently serves on the Board of Directors of the Northern Virginia Technology Council (past chairman), Invincea (chairman), Mercury Systems, Inc., and Blackberry.
+He is a past chairman of the board of the Logistics Management Institute and has also served with the Defense Advanced Research Projects Agency, as a senior White House advisor on international technology, and as a senior advisor to the National Security Council.

 The Honorable James S. Gilmore, III (Outside Director) – During his term as Virginia's executive leader from 1998 to 2002, Governor Gilmore created the nation's first secretariat of technology, established a statewide technology commission and signed into law the nation's first comprehensive state Internet policy.